The yacht survey

 - Their height above the water line and horizontal separation

-- The yacht cockpit floor, steps and fold down platform (if present) height above the waterline
+- The height above the waterline of the yacht cockpit floor, steps and fold down platform (if present)

 - The position of the pushpit top railing